as-sah/Hotel-Booking-Demand-Prediction/index.md

 * __Booking Changes__
   * Number of changes/amendments made to the booking from the moment the booking was entered on the PMS until the moment of check-in or cancellation
 * __Deposit Type__
   * Indication on if the customer made a deposit to guarantee the booking.
-This variable can assume three categories:<br>No Deposit – no deposit was made<br>Non Refund – a deposit was made in the value of the total stay cost<br>Refundable – a deposit was made with a value under the total cost of stay
+This variable can assume three categories:
+    * No Deposit – no deposit was made
+    * Non Refund – a deposit was made in the value of the total stay cost
+    * Refundable – a deposit was made with a value under the total cost of stay
 * __Agent__
   * ID of the travel agency that made the booking
 * __Company__